SantanderMetGroup/ansible-thredds-cluster/scenarios/zequi/devel-jk/README.md

 Tomcat instances are configured to be debugged used JPDA.
 This is done by setting to True the variable "tds\_debug" in the play for the backend hosts.
 JPDA listens in the port 8000 in both hostA and hostB.

-## ToDo

-- [ ] authentication using forwarded port (localhost:9000) does not work (no redirecting properly, unauthorized... why?)
-- [ ] JPDA only works with one instance per host